 An advocate of the benefits of physical exercise, Isabel Fraser added basketball, tennis, hockey, cricket and gymnastics to the curriculum and appointed a sports mistress.
 By 1905 the school had its own large pool and every girl was taught swimming, life-saving and resuscitation.
 The arts were not neglected.
 Music was taught to an advanced level and both David Blair and David Edward Hutton gave drawing lessons at the school.

-Isabel Fraser returned to Wanganui in 1904, but from this time found it harder to maintain her own feminine views and methods in the face of opposition from the male-dominated Department of Education.
-She and her friend Walter Empson, head of Wanganui Collegiate School, agreed that education should be practical as well as academic, but this concept was not approved of in some quarters.
+Isabel Fraser returned to Whanganui in 1904, but from this time found it harder to maintain her own feminine views and methods in the face of opposition from the male-dominated Department of Education.
+She and her friend Walter Empson, head of Whanganui Collegiate School, agreed that education should be practical as well as academic, but this concept was not approved of in some quarters.

 The new school, Iona College, was established at Havelock North; it was funded by subscriptions.
 The design of the school building was entrusted to the architectural firm of Rush and James, but Isabel Fraser's views were paramount: 'capable of easy extension.…Comely and comfortable but not extravagant would describe my ideal'.
 With its elegant fan-shaped building, Iona College was one of the most beautiful and practical schools of the period.

 In 1912 and 1913 Isabel Fraser visited girls' schools in Britain to study their methods and facilities, and she began to recruit staff.
 The college opened in 1914, but was not registered with the Department of Education until 1916.
 During her first years as principal, Isabel Fraser was therefore free to implement her own curriculum and methods.
 She was helped by her sisters: Nellie Fraser, who in 1901 had married a widower, Archibald Fraser, became matron; and Katie Fraser returned from China and joined the teaching staff.